 If you are not very keen in knowing names of flowers then you may avoid reading literature and simply enjoy the beauty of valley and flowers.
 After the initial patch of flowers along the trek just after the ticket window, there will be very few flowering plants after you cross the bridge over the stream.
 You get to see flowers later in abundance when you reach the final valley.

 We have witnessed a variety of flowers and plants.
 Bhojpatra was in plenty there.
-We had crossed two bridges to reach the final destination- Valley of flower.
+We had crossed two bridges to reach the final destination- Valley of the flower.
 One should not hurry to reach the final valley which is about 10KMs long and 2KM wide.

 The VOF changes its color four times a year.
 At times even a single branch from a plant yield different flowers with different fragrances.
 From June- July, July-August, August to September and then September to June.
 It is most distinctive and spectacular between July end to Mid August, that is during Monsoon.